 A sink with multiple bowls allows you to really customize your kitchen for the way you use it.
 You can arrange your setup so the faucet and accessories are focused over one or two of the bowls or center everything for total access.
 These big sinks allow maximum versatility for food prep and dishwashing.
 The triple bowl comes in many choices to match your kitchen decor.

 Your sink may come with pre-drilled faucet holes for every accessory you add, so you’ll need to plan out the entire design beforehand.
 Here’s a look at some of the most common configurations.

-For the cleanest look, a single faucet hole and a single-handle faucet offer a simple one-handed kitchen solution.
+- Single Hole: For the cleanest look, a single faucet hole and a single-handle faucet offer a simple one-handed kitchen solution.

-Add a sprayer, soap dispenser, or hot water dispenser to your single-handle faucet with a two-hole sink.
+- Two Hole: Add a sprayer, soap dispenser, or hot water dispenser to your single-handle faucet with a two-hole sink.

-Three-hole setups are quite popular, accommodating a traditional double-handle faucet or a single-handle faucet with popular accessories.
+- Three Hole: Three-hole setups are quite popular, accommodating a traditional double-handle faucet or a single-handle faucet with popular accessories.